 We are a proudly global organisation, with work that stretches across the Middle East, Africa, Europe, Asia Pacific and the Americas.
 Read on to learn more about our work in each region.Explore

 The IIC has Chapters around the world.
-These are run by professionals working in the TMT sector who work with the IIC on a voluntary basis to share knowledge, facilitate relationships and create long term bonds between regulatory authorities and the businesses they regulate.Explore
+These are run by professionals from the digital eco-system who work with the IIC on a voluntary basis to share knowledge, facilitate relationships and create long term bonds between regulatory authorities and the businesses they regulate.Explore

 Events form the backbone of the IIC and take place throughout the year and around the world.
 They give members and non-members the chance to meet in a neutral environment, to form informal bonds and explore solutions to policy and regulatory issues.Explore